logo

 ===========

-Among apples, carrots, sweet pumpkins, and sweet potatoes
+Among apples, carrots, pumpkins, and sweet potatoes

-The only thing I don't eat is sweet potatoes.
+What I don't eat is sweet potatoes

 I don't think sweet potatoes will work.